What is SLAGO?

 SLAGO doesn't have individual members.

-SLAGO provides its member groups with a forum for interchange of news and ideas, quarterly liaison meetings, occasional conferences, and a variety of joint social events — see the Diary for details of forthcoming events.
+SLAGO provides its member groups with a forum for interchange of news and ideas, quarterly liaison meetings, occasional conferences, and a variety of joint social events.

 Other services for groups include web hosting for those groups who don't yet have their own web pages, and suggestions on ways to advertise your group.